How I Went From a District Court Lawyer To a Supreme Court Lawyer in 10 Years

 3. Cases from District Court friends

-- After 4 years, I asked my friends if they would refer me small cases if I shift to High Court - They encouraged me.
+- After 4 years, I asked my friends if they would refer me to small cases if I shift to High Court - They encouraged me.

 - The friends with whom I had sat in District Court for four years, began to refer cases to me for filing in High Court.